Serge-X/Tetris-tutorial/README.md

 # Tetris-tutorial
-Tetris tutorial by Michael Karen
+Tetris tutorial by Michael Karen.
+This tutorial is a modification of his tutorial